kameshsr/resident-services/README.md

 # For Offline & JCE proer can be left blank.
 JCE password use other JCE specific properties.

 mosip.kernel.keymanager.hsm.keystore-pass=${softhsm.kernel.security.pin}

-# For Spring-boot 3.x we need to specify the ANT Path Matcher for using the existing ANT path patterns.
-spring.mvc.pathmatch.matching-strategy=ANT_PATH_MATCHER

 # Spring boot 3.x onwards we need to specify the below property to unmask values in actuator env url
 management.endpoint.env.show-values=ALWAYS